Let's begin with the definition of leadership:

 This is all about learning to use the power of observation and critical thinking to better understand the perspective of others (how they might be feeling and what they might be thinking).

 (Remember to resist the urge to assume everyone's answers will be the same as yours.
-Emotionally intelligent individuals know that everyone around them is operating with a unique combination core values, belief systems, and interaction styles that heavily influence how they're perceiving and reacting to the world around them.
-You goal is to identify the answers that are true for them.)
+Emotionally intelligent individuals know that everyone around them operates with a unique combination of core values, belief systems, and interaction styles that heavily influence how they perceive and react to the world around them.
+Your goal is to identify the answers that are true for them.)

 Then, consider how the insight gained from asking the questions above might be influencing...